Arabidopsis-Information-Portal/devzone/GettingStarted.md

 ### Step 4.
 Python + virtual environments and pip

 Follow all the steps in the guide for your operating system.
-Ensure that you are able to switch between vritual environments and that you are able to install new modules using pip.
+Ensure that you are able to switch between virtual environments and that you are able to install new modules using pip.

 * [Installing on Mac OS X](http://docs.python-guide.org/en/latest/starting/install/osx/)
 * [Installing on Linux](http://docs.python-guide.org/en/latest/starting/install/linux/)